-During our recent trip to Barcelona (January 2017), we decided to venture up Tibidabo, a mountain overlooking Barcelona.
+Whilst visiting the stunning city of Barcelona, we decided to venture up Tibidabo.
+A mountain overlooking the Spanish city.
 It’s actually the tallest mountain (512m) in the Serra de Collserola.

 From the centre of Barcelona it’s around 12 km via car.
 The journey is around 35 minutes and as you can imagine quite hair raising at times (well kind of!).
 The roads are windy but boy you are treated to some amazing views on the way up.
 If you haven’t access to a car don’t worry the public transport in Barcelona is good and there are several options including the Tibidabo Funicular and Tibidabo shuttle.